britram/rains-prototype/draft-trammell-rains-protocol.md

 which is a CBOR map tagged with the RAINS Message tag (hex 0xE99BA8, decimal 15309736).

-A Message map MUST contain a content (0) key, whose value is an array of Message Sections; a Message Section is either an Assertion, Shard, Zone, or Query.
+A Message map MAY contain a signatures (0) key, whose value is an array of Signatures over the entire message as defined in {{cbor-signature}}, to be verified against the infrastructure key for the RAINS Server originating the message.

 A Message map MAY contain a capabilities (1) key, whose value is described in {#cbor-capabilities}.

-A Message map MAY contain a signatures (2) key, whose value is an array of Signatures over the entire message as defined in {{cbor-signature}}, to be verified against the

-A Message map MAY contain a token (8) key, whose value is either an integer or a UTF-8 string of maximum byte length 32.
+A Message map MAY contain a token (2) key, whose value is either an integer or a UTF-8 string of maximum byte length 32.
 The token key may be used to refer to the message in future messages, or may refer to a past message or query by token.
 If the message is in response to a message or query containing a token, the message MUST contain that token.

+A Message map MUST contain a content (23) key, whose value is an array of Message Sections; a Message Section is either an Assertion, Shard, Zone, or Query.

 ## Message Section header